gorouflex/AFKBot/README.md

 - Press ESC to instanly exit (Only worked when the main window is focused on)

-## For Py version please install these modules:
+### For Py/Source version please install these modules:

 ```
  pip install pyautogui